JeffDess/sms-dashboard/README.md

 ### View Message Log
 ![image](https://user-images.githubusercontent.com/6100619/159527595-84312e45-9766-4985-9b33-f7cba8d4b6b1.png)

 The message log keeps track of everything that is sent through the app.
+The table will ajust to the schema that is provided by the backend.